lukshyaganjoo/personal/proofs.markdown

             \end{cases}
 $$

-Since we're dealing with an undirected graph in this proof, every edge $ab$ is counted as the same edge as if there were an edge $ba$ in the graph.
+Since we're dealing with an undirected graph in this proof, every edge $$ab$$ is counted as the same edge as if there were an edge $$ba$$ in the graph.
 As a consequence, the adjacency matrices for this family of graphs will be symmetric.

 The way to think about it is that the adjacency matrix of a graph $$G$$ encodes information about the number of length $$1$$ paths between any pair of vertices $$i$$ and $$j$$, i.e. information about the vertices immediately "adjacent" to each other.